close icon

 What is wastewater?

-Why was wastewater heat recovery selected as the preferred renewable energy source?
+Why was wastewater heat recovery selected as an energy source?

-How will this new centre benefit the public and the wider community?
+How will this energy centre benefit the community?

-How is this project related to the North Shore Wastewater Treatment Plant Program (NSWWTP)?
+How does this relate to the North Shore Wastewater Treatment Plant?

-Will this site be accessible to the public?
+Will the site be open to the public?

 map pin